-Wyffels.com March 16, 2023
+Wyffels.com March 8, 2024

 Although spring anhydrous applications reduce the risk of N loss compared to fall applications, they can impose a greater risk to corn emergence.
 When spring breaks and field conditions improve, many customers ask how soon can I plant following an anhydrous application?
-Unfortunately, there is no magic number of days to wait in order to avoid injury; time will help, but won't prevent injury.
+Unfortunately, there is no magic number of days to wait in order to avoid injury, but the longer you wait the less likely injury will occur.